huzaifaghazali/jobster/README.md

 ## Project Setup:

-1. Clone the repository: git clone <repository-url>
+1. Clone the repository: `git clone https://github.com/huzaifaghazali/jobster.git`
-2. Install dependencies: npm install
+2. Install dependencies: `npm install`
-3. Start the development server: npm start
+3. Start the development server: `npm start`

 Please ensure that you have the latest version of Node.js and npm installed before proceeding with the above steps.